 - Set up private social media group where students can chat to each other and post interesting thoughts and comments.

 - Have students write comments on each other’s Instagram or Snapchat photos.

 - Set up an instant messaging chat group e.g. WhatsApp, Skype, Line, and have students message each other (in English).
 They can do this out of class or even while doing an activity such as watching a video in class.

 - Embark on a long-term group project where students have to organise an event or activity.
 Have them email each other or use a chat group to continue working with each other after class.

 - Have students bring in longer emails that they’ve written or received, and get them to see how they can shorten the emails to make them more effective.

 As Elliot Bell points out, the Gettysburg Address is only 271 words long.

-If Lincoln could eloquently talk about humanity and quality in that length of a text, we should be able to send shorter messages in our daily communication.
-And in order to prepare our students for written communication in the real world, we should not assume that short messages are easy to write and fail to neglect this important writing skill.
+If Lincoln could eloquently talk about humanity and equality in that length of a text, we should be able to send shorter messages in our daily communication.
+And in order to prepare our students for written communication in the real world, we should not assume that short messages are easy to write and neglect this important writing skill.